ember-learn/guides-source/guides/v2.16.0/components/the-component-lifecycle.md

 Since the `didReceiveAttrs` hook is called every time a component's attributes are updated whether on render or re-render, you can use the hook to effectively act as an observer, ensuring code is executed every time an attribute changes.

-For example, if you have a component that renders based on a json configuration, but you want to provide your component with the option of taking the config as a string, you can leverage `didReceiveAttrs` to ensure the incoming config is always parsed.
+For example, if you have a component that renders based on a JSON configuration, but you want to provide your component with the option of taking the config as a string, you can leverage `didReceiveAttrs` to ensure the incoming config is always parsed.

 ```javascript {data-filename=app/components/profile-editor.js}